-DCEG investigators in the Clinical Genetics Branch (CGB) have a major interest in identifying genetic modifiers of risk for osteosarcoma.
+DCEG investigators have a major interest in identifying genetic modifiers of risk for osteosarcoma.
 This work builds upon initial observations by Dr. Sharon Savage in the Bone Disease and Injury Study of Osteosarcoma.
-Analysis of single nucleotide polymorphisms (SNPs) in osteosarcoma cases and controls found associations between several biologically plausible genes and osteosarcoma risk.
+Analyses of single nucleotide polymorphisms in osteosarcoma cases and controls found associations between several biologically plausible genes and osteosarcoma risk.
 Our registry studies of osteosarcoma have further refined the epidemiology of this primary bone cancer of adolescents and young adults.
-Additionally, through an international collaborative effort, investigators in CGB showed strong associations with height at diagnosis and birth weight with osteosarcoma.
+Additionally, through an international collaborative effort, we showed strong associations between height at diagnosis and birth weight with osteosarcoma.

 In collaboration with the Children’s Oncology Group and multiple international institutions, we are conducting genomic studies to expand our understanding of the genetic contribution to osteosarcoma etiology and outcomes.
 For more information, contact Lisa Mirabello.